-(9) Subsection (8) does not prevent the relevant Minister from exercising the relevant Minister’s powers under the Public Works Act 1902 or Parts 9 and 10 of the Land Administration Act 1997 on behalf of the Commission or the Corporation when requested by the Commission or the Corporation to do so.
+(9) Subsection (8) does not prevent the relevant Minister from exercising the relevant Minister’s powers under the Public Works Act 1902 or Parts 9 and 10 of the Land Administration Act 1997 on behalf of the Commission when requested by the Commission to do so.

-(10) Where the Commission or the Corporation fails to serve an offer on a claimant against the Commission or the Corporation for compensation under Part 10 of the Land Administration Act 1997 within the time limited for that purpose by that Act, then the Minister administering that Act may serve an offer on behalf of the Commission or the Corporation, and such offer shall be deemed to be an offer duly made by the Commission or the Corporation for the purposes of that Act.
+(10) Where the Commission fails to serve an offer on a claimant against the Commission for compensation under Part 10 of the Land Administration Act 1997 within the time limited for that purpose by that Act, then the Minister administering that Act may serve an offer on behalf of the Commission, and such offer shall be deemed to be an offer duly made by the Commission for the purposes of that Act.

-(11) A written objection served pursuant to section 175 of the Land Administration Act 1997 in relation to any proposed taking for the purposes of the Commission or the Corporation may request —
+(11) A written objection served pursuant to section 175 of the Land Administration Act 1997 in relation to any proposed taking for the purposes of the Commission may request —

-(a) that instead of the whole estate or interest in the land being acquired, such a lesser estate or interest as is sufficient for the purposes of the Commission or the Corporation be acquired; or
+(a) that instead of the whole estate or interest in the land being acquired, such a lesser estate or interest as is sufficient for the purposes of the Commission be acquired; or

 (b) that instead of an estate or interest less than the whole being acquired, the whole estate or interest in the land be acquired,

-and the Minister, after consultation with the Commission or the Corporation, may direct that the proposed taking be varied accordingly.
+and the Minister, after consultation with the Commission, may direct that the proposed taking be varied accordingly.

-(12) Where any land is compulsorily acquired under Part 9 of the Land Administration Act 1997 for the purposes of the Commission or the Corporation under this Act or any other Act that land shall, on the registration of the relevant taking order made under section 177 of that Act, be vested in the Commission or the Corporation for the purpose of the public work for which the land is acquired, by force of section 179 of that Act as read with this subsection, save that the Minister administering that Act may, by that taking order, declare that any specified estate, interest, right or privilege of any person to the use, occupation or enjoyment of the land so acquired by the Commission or the Corporation, or any specified part of that land, may continue for the period therein specified or until terminated by that Minister by a subsequent order under that Act, and may provide that such continued use, occupation or enjoyment shall not be taken to be in satisfaction or part satisfaction of the compensation claimed, and effect shall be given thereto.
+(12) Where any land is compulsorily acquired under Part 9 of the Land Administration Act 1997 for the purposes of the Commission under this Act or any other Act that land shall, on the registration of the relevant taking order made under section 177 of that Act, be vested in the Commission for the purpose of the public work for which the land is acquired, by force of section 179 of that Act as read with this subsection, save that the Minister administering that Act may, by that taking order, declare that any specified estate, interest, right or privilege of any person to the use, occupation or enjoyment of the land so acquired by the Commission, or any specified part of that land, may continue for the period therein specified or until terminated by that Minister by a subsequent order under that Act, and may provide that such continued use, occupation or enjoyment shall not be taken to be in satisfaction or part satisfaction of the compensation claimed, and effect shall be given thereto.

-(13) Where, whether by agreement or compulsory acquisition, any land (including any estate or interest in land to which section 74 applies), is vested in the Commission or the Corporation and the land thereby affected is taken by any other person, body or authority under or by virtue of Part 9 of the Land Administration Act 1997 then notwithstanding section 179 of that Act —
+(13) Where, whether by agreement or compulsory acquisition, any land (including any estate or interest in land to which section 74 applies), is vested in the Commission and the land thereby affected is taken by any other person, body or authority under or by virtue of Part 9 of the Land Administration Act 1997 then notwithstanding section 179 of that Act —

-(a) the land or the estate or interest vested in the Commission or the Corporation shall continue to be so vested, unless the Commission or the Corporation otherwise agrees; and
+(a) the land or the estate or interest vested in the Commission shall continue to be so vested, unless the Commission otherwise agrees; and

-(b) the Commission or the Corporation shall be deemed to be a person having an interest in the land, estate or interest to be taken for the purposes of section 202 of that Act.
+(b) the Commission shall be deemed to be a person having an interest in the land, estate or interest to be taken for the purposes of section 202 of that Act.

 (14) In subsections (8) and (9) —